THE CHARIOTS OF GOD

 One of the most important lessons a surviving soldier learns is to always post a guard.
 After a hard day’s march it is a temptation to pitch the tent and get some sleep.
 But the officer who is competent will force his men to take turns standing guard through the night no matter how safe the situation may appear to be.

-And every little chamber [guardroom] was one reed long, and one reed broad; and between the little chambers [guardrooms] were five cubits; and the threshold of the gate by the porch of the gate within was one reed.
+Each gate chamber was one rod long and one rod wide; between the gate chambers was a space of five cubits; and the threshold of the gateway by the vestibule of the inside gate was one rod.
 (Ezekiel 40:7)

 Every “man” made in God’s image must have an altar of hewn stone in the center of his or her personality.
 The altar must be stone.
 The stone must be hewn.
 And it must be an altar.